mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-and-vnc.md

 sudo apt install xinit x11vnc xwm
 ```

-With all of the prerequisit packages installed, we need to tell xorg which window
+With all of the prerequisite packages installed, we need to tell xorg which
-manager to run when starting the server.
-For this, we will create an .xinitrc
+window manager to run when starting the server.
+For this, we will create an
-file in the regular user's HOME directory:
+.xinitrc file in the regular user's HOME directory:

 ```shell
 echo "exec xwm" > ~/.xinitrc